arschles/athens-workshops/WORKSHOP_2.md

     gomods/athens:v0.2.0
     ```
 1. Next, I'm going to fire up an [ngrok](https://ngrok.com) tunnel so that you can access it over the internet
-1. Now, point your `GOPROXY` to that address and clear your cache once more
+1. Now, point your `GOPROXY` to that address
+1. ... and clear your cache once more
+1. ... and don't forget to remove your `./hugo` binary too
 1. When you `go build`, let's look at the log messages that my local Athens spits out
 1. ... and that the Athens database on my local machine is filling up!